2018 United States House of Representatives elections in Washington: Results

+By county

 District 4

 The 4th congressional district is located in central Washington, covering the counties of, Douglas, Okanogan, Grant, Yakima, Franklin, Benton, and Adams.
 The district is dominated by the Yakima and Tri-Cities areas.
-The district has a PVI of R+13.
-The incumbent is Republican Dan Newhouse, who has represented the district since 2015.
+The district had a PVI of R+13.
+The incumbent was Republican Dan Newhouse, who had represented the district since 2015.
 He was re-elected with 58% of the vote in 2016.